NilsDunker/Master-thesis-Dunker/README.md

 # Master-thesis-Dunker
 This Github repository complements the master thesis of Nils Dunker with the title "The influence of anticipated climate impacts on tipping dynamics in complex social systems.
 An agent-based model.".
 Here, used codes, data and supplementary information are made available.
-Additional scripts used for application on the PIK cluster can be provided upon request.
+Additional scripts and large files used for application on the PIK cluster can be provided upon request.